-A qualifying share as defined in section 9C(1) is an equity share contemplated in section 41.

-Section 41(1) defines an equity share as follows:

-"'[E]quity share', for the purposes of sections 42 and 44, includes a participatory interest in a portfolio of a collective investment scheme in securities".
+A share will be a "qualifying share" as defined in section 9C(1) if, amongst other things, it is an equity share as defined in section 9C(1).
+The definition of an "equity share" in section 9C(1) expands the definition of the same term in section 1 to include a participatory interest in a portfolio of a collective investment scheme in securities.

-Thus, a qualifying share is an equity share as defined in section 1, including a participatory interest in a portfolio of a collective investment scheme in securities.
-However, a participatory interest in a "portfolio of a collective investment scheme in property" as defined in section 1 falls outside section 9C since it represents an interest in a vesting trust and is neither an "equity share" nor is it deemed to be an equity share.
+A participatory interest in a "portfolio of a collective investment scheme in property" as defined in section 1 falls outside section 9C since it represents an interest in a vesting trust and is neither an "equity share" nor is it deemed to be an equity share.

-The term "equity share" is defined in section 1 as follows:
+The term "equity share" is defined in section 1 as follows:3

-"'[E]quity share' means, in relation to any company, any share or similar interest in that company, excluding any share or similar interest that does not carry any right to participate beyond a specified amount in a distribution."
+"[E]quity share" means any share in a company, excluding any share that, neither as respects dividends nor as respects returns of capital, carries any right to participate beyond a specified amount in a distribution;

-A distribution could take the form of a distribution of profits (dividends) or capital (return of contributed tax capital).
-As long as the right to participate in either of these distributions is unrestricted the share will be an equity share.
-But if both these rights are restricted the share will not be an equity share.
+A distribution could take the form of a distribution of a dividend, foreign dividend, return of capital or foreign return of capital.
+As long as the right to participate in either a dividend/foreign dividend or a return of capital/foreign return of capital is unrestricted the share will be an equity share.
+But if both the right to dividends and the right to capital are restricted the share will not be an equity share.